 Micro-clover—an extra-dwarf variety of white clover (Trifolium repens) with smaller leaves and a lower height—has been gaining ground as a lawn ingredient for the last few years.
 You can now readily find micro-clover seed pretty much everywhere, both online and in-store.
-It still remains in short supply, though, and is therefore a bit expensive, but its advantages might still make it worthwhile.
+It still remains in short supply, though.
+Itis therefore a bit expensive, but its advantages might still make it worthwhile.

 What is Micro-clover?

 Micro-clover is a natural variant of white clover originally found in Europe in sheep pastures.
-After generations of being “mowed short” by sheep on a regular basis, some plants adapted by starting to produce, in response to an initial shearing, lower-growing foliage, therefore less exposed to the sheep’s teeth.
-Dutch and Danish researchers noticed this phenomenon and were successful in isolating a strain of micro-clover, ‘Pipolina’ (the name means ‘pirouette’), which is naturally low-growing with small leaves.
+After generations of being “mowed short” by sheep on a regular basis, some plants adapted by starting to produce, in response to an initial shearing, lower-growing foliage therefore less exposed to the sheep’s teeth.
+Dutch and Danish researchers noticed this phenomenon.
+They were successful in isolating a strain of micro-clover, ‘Pipolina’ (the name means ‘pirouette’), which is naturally low-growing with small leaves.
 And easily reproducible by seed.

 ‘Pipolina’ produces trifoliate leaves and white flowers like the dwarf white clover usually used in lawns, but never reaches more than 6 in (15 cm) in height, even if you never mow it.
 (Unmowed, dwarf white clover grows to 8 in [20 cm] and more.)
 If you mow ‘Pipolina’ occasionally (and it can be mowed short, as low as 2 inches/5 cm), that stimulates denser, shorter growth that won’t grow taller than 4 inches (10 cm).